Bren2010/draft-keytrans/draft-keytrans-mcmillion-protocol.md

 monitoring algorithm multiple times, it is provided in the `MonitorProof` structure only the first time.

-For `MonitorProof` structures in `owned_keys`, it is also important to prove that `MonitorProof.version` is the highest version of the key available.
+For `MonitorProof` structures in `owned_labels`, it is also important to prove that `MonitorProof.version` is the highest version of the label available.
 This means that such a `MonitorProof` must contains full binary ladders for `MonitorProof.version` along the frontier of the log.
-As such, any `ProofStep` under the `owned_keys` field that's along the frontier of the log includes a full binary ladder for `MonitorProof.version` instead of a regular binary ladder.
+As such, any `ProofStep` under the `owned_labels` field that's along the frontier of the log includes a full binary ladder for `MonitorProof.version` instead of a regular binary ladder.
 For additional entries on the frontier of the log that are to the right of the leftmost frontier entry already provided, an additional `ProofStep` is